newatoms/beta/_private/customers/stby/posts-and-research/combined-resume/combined-resume-post.md

 ### Ingrid Wendel

-After studying postdoctoral design of consumer products and industrial design at TU Delft, Ingrid  Wendel was ergonomic designer at	the dutch Hoogovens	from 1990 until 1993.
+After finishing her postdoctoral design study of consumer products and industrial design at TU Delft, Ingrid  Wendel was ergonomic designer at	the dutch Hoogovens	from 1990 until 1993.
 In 1994 she became a  Consultant at	ArboNed, a company focused on improving labour conditions of employees in Holland.
 From	2001 until  2008  Ingrid became Account manager at the	KLM Health Services, where they focus on keeping private individuals and employees of organisations fit and healthy.
 While she was at KLM she also started her own company as Service designer and insights specialist called Mrs. Slocombe.
 "I am fascinated by the customer and user needs and how we can take those into account".
 She did this until 2013 when she joined STBY as a full time research and service designer.

 ### Yannis  Toubakaris